Alaskan Tigers Book Eleven

 She slammed her fist into the pillow over and over.
 One of us.
 What had Donovick meant?
 Why had he let their suspect go?
 Was Donovick one of them too?
 Could he change into an animal?
 Her thoughts were jumbled with questions.
 The nausea from her concussion rose within her, only serving to anger her more.

 “Damn you, Donovick!
 They took my badge.”
 The first tear of loss rolled out of the corner of her eye.
 Maybe it wasn’t permanent.
 There was still a chance she could get her badge back, but it seemed too small for her to hold out hope.
 Even if she did, she couldn’t stay in Pittsburgh.
 The news of what she’d seen traveled throughout the department.
 Cops liked to gossip.
-When it was about one of their own, it was even juicer.
+When it was about one of their own, it was even juicier.
 No one there would ever trust her as their partner again.
-She’d have to leave, and after she was cleared, with a little luck she’d find some other police department to hire her.
+She’d have to leave.
+After she was cleared, with a little luck she’d find another police department to hire her.
 Maybe then she could bury this whole thing and pretend it never happened.

 She gazed at the side of Mount Washington, watching an incline carry tourists up to the observation deck that would give them a panoramic view of Downtown Pittsburgh.
 Staring out at the lights of the city, her anger mixed with grief.
 This incident could cost her a lot more than just her badge.
 What was she supposed to do with her life if she couldn’t be a cop?
 She wasn’t sure what she was more upset about: losing the career she had worked so hard to gain or being forced to leave the city she had fallen in love with.
 Three years as a police officer—two with another department, before accepting her current position—but only a year in the city and both losses seemed equally devastating.